• Skip to primary navigation

 Helpful tips

 • When you add the milk, make sure it’s hot, boiling, if possible.
-I normally just keep it simmering once it boils while waiting for the rice to cook.
+I usually keep it simmering once it boils while waiting for the rice to cook.

-• While its traditional for a lattice design of the cinnamon powder on top of arroz doce; you can design it in whatever way you want.
+• While a lattice top of cinnamon powder is the classic design for Portuguese rice pudding, you can design it in whatever way you want.

-I know some do not like using a microwave, but some friends use it for quick reheating.
+I know some people don’t like using a microwave, but I have friends who use it for quick reheating.

-Otherwise, you can transfer your Portuguese rice pudding to a pan and place it on low heat — gently stirring until it reaches your preferred temperature.
+Otherwise, you can transfer it to a pan and place it on the heat, gently stirring until it reaches your preferred temperature.

 A closer shot of the insides of the texture of rice pudding, highlighting the creaminess of the cooked rice.